Filing FAFSA for Graduate Students

 Applying for federal and state financial aid for academic year 2015–16.

 Students are encouraged to file as soon as possible on or after Jan.
-1, 2012, in order to meet our recommended deadline of April 1, 2012.
+1, 2015.

 Prior to Completing the FAFSA